evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound system

 One type of sound system is available for the BYD Seagull 38kWh.

-With the Dirac, you get eight speakers with a max system output of  watts.
+- With the Dirac, you get eight speakers with a max system output of  watts.

 The model has 1 USB-A connections as standard.